Spires and top of crenelated wall of the Bodleian

 The Bodleian Libraries is the largest library system in the UK.
 It includes the main Bodleian Library and libraries across Oxford, including major research libraries and faculty, department and institute libraries.
 Together, the Libraries hold more than 13 million printed items, provide access to e-journals, and contain outstanding special collections including rare books and manuscripts, classical papyri, maps, music, art and printed ephemera.

-In addition to the world-class resources of the Bodleian Library, the Social Sciences Library, the largest freestanding social science library in the UK, is nearby.
-As alumni of the University, students can sign up for lifetime access to key online journals.
+In addition to the world-class resources of the Bodleian Library, the Social Sciences Library is nearby offering study spaces, discussion rooms, printing and IT facilities and research support.
+It has considerable print and digital strengths in development studies and a specialist librarian on staff.
+As alumni of the University, students can sign up for access to online journals through JSTOR.

 The department provides hot-desking areas with desk-tops and printing, as well as Wi-Fi access.
 Technical support is available through the department, your college and the University's IT Services, which also offer training courses.
 Course materials are available online via Canvas, the University's Virtual Learning Environment.